HoudaEDDARDOURI/ENSAI-Projet-info-2A/README.md

 -A REST API responsible for managing data and interacting with the database.

-A graphical interface for displaying and interacting with the user’s activities.
+-A graphical interface for displaying and interacting with the user’s activities.
 # Core Features :
 ## F1 — Activity Management
 A user must be able to: